 NOTE: The title of this post is a bit misleading because even though I didn't do SEO on purpose, SEO is still happening… just by me writing posts how they need to be written and answering questions my audience asks (before they ask them).

 Will this post rank on the front page of Google?
 No. But Google isn't the only traffic source option!
 Write what you are passionate about.
 Help people.
 Be sure you're writing the best of the best on your topic!

 While keyword research tools can be helpful, there are a few drawbacks.
 They should be used as one tool, not seen as the “golden ticket” of keyword research.

 SEO tools are expensive!

-There are exceptions (like Keysearch, which I still look at regularly), but for the most part they cost a fortune.
+There are exceptions like Keysearch, which I still look at regularly and there are free keyword tools available, but for the most part they cost a fortune.
 If you're going to charge me an assload of money, the least you could do is be accurate.
 Which brings me to my next point:

 SEO tools aren't super accurate.

 Search tools are telling you how many people search for a specific keyword phrase, but none of these tools have fully accurate data.
 If someone words it in a different way, they're still searching for the same thing (and may end up on your post if you're ranked well), but they're not showing up in the keyword volume.
 Also, many people search in Incognito browsers, which are not tracked by keyword tools.